Zantiki/cppAssignments/exams/pointers_n_functions/notes.md

 in the case of arrays address-transfer.
 * Referense-transfer: A function is working with predefined variables outside its scope.
 Commonly used when input/output are the same variables.
-Here refrences must be const, for the sake of referring to the same variable the entire way.
+Here refrences are const if the variable is not modified, for the sake of referring to the same variable the entire way.
 ### Pitfalls
 * Pointers are interpreted as raw addresses and such it can